Simple-Station/Einstein-Engines/README.md

 ## Contributing

 We are happy to accept contributions from anybody.
-Get in Discord if you want to help.
-We've got a [list of issues](https://github.com/DeltaV-Station/Delta-v/issues) that need to be done and anybody can pick them up.
-Don't be afraid to ask for help either!

-We are currently accepting translations of the game on our main repository.
-If you would like to translate the game into another language check the #localization channel in our [Discord](https://go.delta-v.org/AtDxv)

-If you make any contributions, please make sure to read the markers section in [MARKERS.md](https://github.com/DeltaV-Station/Delta-v/blob/master/MARKERS.md)
-Any changes made to files belonging to our upstream should be properly marked in accordance to what is specified there.
+Since this repository is its own upstream, there is no code in this repository that is restricted from modification, and no markers are required to indicate where changes are made.

 ## Building